ansyun/dpdk-ans/README.md

-netdp
+TCP/IP stack for dpdk
 =====

-TCP/IP stack for dpdk.
+Netdp is porting from FreeBSD TCP/IP stack, and provide a userspace TCP/IP stack for use with the Intel dpdk